jsonking/jsonking.github.io/_posts/2019-05-08-my-local-mongodb-setup.markdown

 In the `data` directory there is a configuration file `.mlaunch_startup`.
 This can be edited; for example to change the default port the instance starts on.

-Finally, let's stop the environment:
+Finally, let's stop the cluster:
 ```
 $ mlaunch stop
 sent signal 15 to 1 process.